kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-41-expose-multiple-workloads.md

 1. Go to **Discovery and Network > API Rules v2alpha1** and choose **Create**.
 2. Provide the name of the APIRule CR.
 3. Add a Gateway.
-4. Add a rule with the configuration details of the first service.
+4. Add a rule with the configuration details of the first Service.
-5. Add another rule with the configuration details of the second service.
+5. Add another rule with the configuration details of the second Service.
 6. Choose **Create**.

 #### **kubectl**